piemonte/PBJVision/README.md

 It supports both iOS 6 and iOS 7 as well as 64-bit.

 We created this at DIY.org as a fun means for kids to author video but also as a way to easily create stop motion.
-This same concept is used in Vine and Instagram.
+This same recording interaction was pioneered by Vine and later by Instagram.

 ### Release History